 Remote/Online Instruction FAQ and Upcoming Moodle Trainings

-What are the COVID-19 best practices and requirements for online learning?
+What are the best practices and resources for remote/online learning?

-Explore this best practices and requirements for online learning resource for help with using Moodle; using synchronous sessions (Zoom or other tools); minimizing the potential for Zoombombing; pursuing regular and substantive interaction in your courses; FERPA and remote/online learning; and accessibility and remove/online learning.
+Explore this best practices and resources for remote/online learning resource for help with using Moodle; using synchronous sessions (Zoom or other tools); minimizing the potential for Zoombombing; pursuing regular and substantive interaction in your courses; FERPA and remote/online learning; and accessibility and remove/online learning.

 How does my student get access to the internet?